wombats-writing-code/xoces/README.md

   colorScheme: 'dark',                  // 'light' or 'dark'
   nodeLabelKey: null,                    // [String]
   nodeColor: null,                       // [String | Function] e.g., 'black', '#ff0033', or a function that returns a valid color
-  limitToSameParentInTree: false,        // [Boolean] that indicates whether when nodes that are external to the parent of the given nodes should be drawn. most likely you want to leave it as the default value (false),
+  limitToSameParentInTree: false,        // [Boolean] that indicates whether nodes that are external to the parent of the given nodes should be drawn. most likely you want to leave it as the default value (false),
   onMouseOverFinish: function(entity) {},
   onMouseOutFinish: function(entity) {},
   onClickFinish: function(entity) {}